maashwaq/Interviews/JavaLatest/CoreJava.md

 }

 In the above example, we create a WeakHashMap and add a key-value pair to it.
 We then set the key variable to null to remove the strong reference to the key, which allows it to be garbage collected.
 We then call System.gc() to trigger garbage collection, and check whether the key-value pair is still present in the map.
 Since the key is no longer strongly referenced, it should be evicted from the WeakHashMap and the value should be null.

+**Convert string to characters**

+In Java, you can convert a string to an array of characters using the toCharArray() method.
+Here's an example:

+String str = "Hello World";
+char[] chars = str.toCharArray();

+In this example, the toCharArray() method is called on the str string, which returns an array of characters.
+The resulting character array is stored in the chars variable.

+You can then loop through the character array to access each individual character, like this:

+for (int i = 0; i < chars.length; i++) {
+    System.out.println(chars[i]);
+}

+This will print out each character of the string on a separate line.